Liquid error (snippets/product-thumbnail line 166): invalid url input

 Sold out

 Hand-forged in Sanjo, Japan by Mutsumi Hinoura, this gyuto features an Aogami Super carbon steel core clad in stainless steel with a kurouchi nashiji finish.
-The stainless cladding reduces maintenance concerns.
-Its kurouchi nashiji finish gives the blade a rustic, traditional aesthetic.
-The comfortably thick spine makes this knife feel hefty and substantial.
-Ideal for cooks who like some weight behind their cuts.
-Suitable for professional chefs and experienced home cooks seeking a high-performance gyuto.
+The stainless cladding reduces maintenance concerns while the kurouchi nashiji finish gives the blade a rustic, traditional aesthetic.
+This gyuto has satisfying heft and presence in hand for controlled cutting across a wide range of kitchen tasks.

 Hand-forged in Sanjo, Japan by Mutsumi Hinoura